 The main legal documents relevant to apprenticeships include the following:

-Chapter 576 of the Work-Based Learning and Apprenticeship Act.
+Chapter 576 - Work-based Learning and Apprenticeship Act

 Description of schemes

-Apprenticeships are offered by two bodies in Malta which are MCAST (Malta College for Arts, Science and Technology) and ITS (Institute for Tourism Studies) and combine the academic programme with a work-based learning element.
+Apprenticeships are offered by two bodies in Malta which are MCAST (Malta College of Arts, Science and Technology) and ITS (Institute of Tourism Studies) and combine the academic programme with a work-based learning element.

 MCAST provides potential students with an opportunity to enrol in an apprenticeship programme.
-To this end, more than 50 programmes offer the possibility of an apprenticeship.
-Apprentices in Malta are paid the minimum hourly wage.
+MCAST offers over 50 apprenticeship- based courses.
+These courses at Levels 3 and 4 of the Maltese Qualification Framework are widespread in different sectors, and therefore offer a wide range of industries and establishments for training and learning.
+Apprentices are paid a basic salary.
 A training agreement, setting out the obligations and conditions of employers, students and VET providers, is set out and signed by all stakeholders involved.

 Living and working conditions

-Apprenticeships typically take between 1 and 3 years to complete, depending on their framework, so it is important that you are committed enough to complete this apprenticeship.
+Apprenticeships typically take between one and three years to complete, depending on their framework, so it is important that you are committed enough to complete this apprenticeship.
 An apprenticeship consists of both on-the-job and off-work training for a specific period of time.
 The programmes start in one of the MCAST/ITS Institutes, where the apprentice acquires the necessary basic knowledge in the chosen profession.
-This is followed by the current job training at the employer’s establishment for the acquisition of practical experience.
-Apprentices shall be regulated in accordance with the Employment and Industrial Relations Act, the Youth (Employment) Regulations, if applicable, and the Social Security Act with regard and not limited to:
+This is followed by practical training with a company willing to take on board to acquire this experience.
+Apprentices should be regulated under the Employment and Industrial Relations Act, the Youth (Employment) Regulations, if applicable, and the Social Security Act as regards and not limited to: